control8r/midimonster-homepage/site/index.rst

 	.. rst-class:: button primary
 	`Get started </getting-started>`_

-.. rst-class:: section-img right
 .. image:: assets/illustrations/Puzzle_configuration.svg

+.. rst-class:: two-paragraphs
 Dedicated and helpful community
 ###############################

-.. rst-class:: section-img left
 .. image:: assets/illustrations/Collaboration.svg

+.. container:: text

 	Do you have questions, ideas for new features or backends, issues you would like to bring up or did you find a bug?
 We're happy to hear from you, both via our issue tracker and our `IRC chat room <https://webirc.hackint.org/#irc://irc.hackint.org/#midimonster>`_

 	Do you have a novel use case in mind, or do you want to show off an awesome project realized with the MIDIMonster?
 The Knowledge base is the place to share your insights with other users!

 .. container:: buttons

 	.. rst-class:: button secondary
 	`Knowledge Base <https://kb.midimonster.net/use-cases>`_

+.. rst-class:: centered
 Be a part of it!
 ################